top of page

-The Nature of Wildworks, a nonprofit 501(c)(3), was founded by Mollie Hogan in 1995 to bring to life her vision of providing interactive wildlife educational programs to enhance the public's understanding of nature and the environment while also ensuring lifetime quality care for non-releasable wild animals.
+The Nature of Wildworks, a nonprofit 501(c)(3) located in Coarsegold, CA, was founded by Mollie Hogan in 1995 to bring to life her vision of providing interactive wildlife educational programs to enhance the public's understanding of nature and the environment, while also ensuring lifetime quality care for non-releasable wild animals.

-Secondly, The Nature of Wildworks strives to build public respect and concern for native wildlife and the California environment through student programs that meet California school's curriculum mandates.
+Secondly, The Nature of Wildworks strives to build public respect and concern for native wildlife and the environment.

-Mollie Hogan saw first hand the positive effects of human interaction with nature during the twelve years she worked as a trainer and caregiver at the Los Angeles Zoo, and where she also participated in many of their public educational programs.
+Mollie Hogan saw first-hand the positive effects of human interaction with nature during the twelve years she worked as a trainer and caregiver at the Los Angeles Zoo, where she participated in many of their public educational programs.